-Figure D1bi.
-Cumulative net removals of greenhouse gases by UK forests, 1990 to 2017.
+Figure D1bi Cumulative net removals of greenhouse gases by UK forests, 1990 to 2018.

-- 1. Estimated cumulative net removals of greenhouse gases (carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O)) from the atmosphere by forests in the UK, expressed as million tonnes of CO2 equivalent (Mt CO2e). - 2.
+- Estimated cumulative net removals of greenhouse gases (carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O)) from the atmosphere by forests in the UK, expressed as million tonnes of CO2 equivalent (Mt CO2e). - 2.
 Revised in 2015 to reflect improved modelling of greenhouse gas emissions and removals. - 3.
-Revised in 2017 due to improvements made to the forestry sector of the 1990 to 2015 Land Use, Land Use Change and Forestry (LULUCF) greenhouse gas inventory. - 4.
-Revised in 2018 due to improvements in the CARBINE model used to calculate the forest carbon stock figures for the 1990 to 2016 LULUCF greenhouse gas inventory. - 5.
-Revised in 2019 due to further improvements in the CARBINE model (see the online fiche for more details). - 6.
+There were revisions to the forest category of LULUCF between the 1990 to 2017 and 1990 to 2018 inventories (see the indicator webpage for more detail). - 4.
+Revised in 2019 and 2020 due to further improvements in the CARBINE model and forest planting and harvesting statistics (see the indicator webpage for more details). - 5.
 These results are therefore not directly comparable with those in previous publications.